Muirfield/pocketmine-plugins/README.md

 To-do
 -----

-* Create a Generator based of flat that creates infinite maze
-* Port the Minetest Map Generator
 * Add Shift regions option to Copier.php
+* ManyWorlds: Add world to the pocketmine.yml file -- Not possible: NO API
 * pmimporter: merge chunks ... by selecting square regions and offsets
   - limit this at region|chunk resolution.
   - Always specify corners and merge
-* ManyWorlds: Add world to the pocketmine.yml file -- Not possible: NO API
+* Local chat.
+Chat only works around you
+* GrabBag: Interact peacefully
+  - No Explode
+  - Protect (player are not PvP)
+  - command: attack/interact - defualts to interact
+  - if holding a weapon attack (always)
+  - if holding compass/clock/food/string/feather/seeds (never)
+  - CompassTP : Use fast move?
+  * Frost/Defrost
+* Add a Snowball/Egg or something and use it as football..

+* PMScript:
+  {{ something }} the something is a PHP expression.
+  @ php ... this is raw PHP code.. prefered altenate syntax. else goes to "PM command processor"
+  Event handlers... per world.

 v1.5 will bring:

 1. new world generator: biomes
 2. full Entity classes and physics

-* Frost/Defrost
-* Add a Snowball/Egg or something and use it as football..
-* AI for Chickens?
-* Minecarts
-* More complex terrain: Based on normal
-  - Height - (Normal has *base*)
-  - Incline - Multiplier to height (to generate more ruggged terrain)

-  - Altitude (computed)
-  - Precipitation -
-  - Temperature - (softer)
-  - Diversity - Changes the selection of stuff

-High Temp

-Alt \ Precp	High	Medium	Low
-High		Mesa	Mesa	DesHill
-Medium		Jungle	Savan	Desert
-Low		Swamp	Savan	Desert

-Medium Temp

-Alt \ Precp	High	Medium	Low
-High		SnowHll	Hills	Mesa
-Medium		Forest	Plains	Savanna
-Low		Jungle	Swamps	Beach

-Low Temp

-Alt \ Precp	High	Medium		Low
-High		SnowHil	ColdHill	Taiga
-Medium		SnowPla	SnowPlain	Taiga
-Low		IcePlai	ColdBeach	IcePla

-Simplex:
-(OCTAVES #:int) (FREQUENCY #:float) (AMPLITUDE #:float -- Int?)

-OCTAVES is the number of octaves of noise to sample, The number of octaves control the amount of detail of Perlin noise.
-Adding more octaves increases the detail of Perlin noise, with the added drawback of increasing the calculation time.

-FREQUENCY is the frequency of the first octave,  The number of cycles per unit length that a specific coherent-noise function outputs.

-AMPLITUDE is the amplitude of the first octave.
-Max abs value that can be output. (-n to +n? or just 0 to n)